mli/mxnet-benchmark/README.md

 ## How to use

 1. Put this repo on the same direcotry as MXNet, or edit `MX_ROOT` in `common.sh`
-2. Only required for distributed benchmkaring, prepare a `hosts` file, each line contains the hostname or the IP of a worker.
+2. Prepare a `hosts` file, each line contains the hostname or the IP of a worker.
+It is only required for benchmarking distributed performance
-3. For a task `A`, use `run_A.sh` to benchmark, and then `python parse_A.py` to parse the results.
+3. For a task `A`, use `run_A.sh` to benchmark.
 Results are saved in `log/`.
-We can often run the benchmark multiple times by
+To benchmark multiple times we can
    ```bash
    for i in {1..10}; do ./run_A.sh; done
    ```
+4. Use `python parse_A.py` to parse the results.

 ## Training on a single GPU for various batch size